Our Singapore to London route is back! From March 2018, you can fly daily to London on the Qantas A380. Fares available now.

 The 18th century writer, Samuel Johnson, once said, “when a man is tired of London, he is tired of life.”
 Surely the city’s ever growing population is evidence enough that this great city still has plenty of distractions to keeps its residents and visitors very busy.
 With the buzzing River Thames at its core, London is a multicultural wonderland with a host of foreign influences flavouring every aspect of daily life.
 Enjoy one of the world’s most international cities.

-Plus speed through UK border control when you apply for the Registered Traveller serviceOpens external site in a new window.
+Plus speed through UK border control when you apply for the Registered Traveller service.
 You won't have to fill in a landing card and can use UK/EU lanes and ePassport gates (at selected airports).
 Charges and conditions apply.

 Britain Unlocked: 48 Hours in London

 It’s the people that make London hum.
-If you’re planning a trip, there’s no better way to explore than by checking out the culture, food and nightlife created by the city’s game changers.
+Check out the culture, food and nightlife created by the city’s game changers.

 - Head to the Columbia Road Flower Market and enjoy tea and bagels at Café Columbia